Doctor of Business Administration (DBA)

 The purpose of the Doctor of Business Administration (DBA) program is to provide a Christ-centered doctoral program for business professionals who wish to enhance their careers as executives, consultants or university professors.

-This program equips students to research and teach a variety of business disciplines, with a unique focus on the integration of faith and ethics into teaching and practice.
+This program equips students to research and teaches a variety of business disciplines, with a unique focus on the integration of faith and ethics into teaching and practice.
 Students complete a business core, research core, and education core (including a teaching practicum or a consulting practicum available to practitioners).
-In addition, they choose a concentration from the current concentration offerings.
+In addition, they choose from three concentrations- Business Analytics, Executive Leadership or Management.

 The DBA program is offered in a hybrid or fully asynchronous format that runs year-round.
 Students choose if they attend the one week residency face to face or through zoom, or they may choose to complete the program completely asynchronouslyStudents who choose the on-campus residency will attend in Newberg, Oregon to meet in person with their cohort and professors.
 Residency classes are conducted seminar-style during a four-day session in early August.
 This format allows students to continue full-time employment while pursuing their doctorate part-time.
 Coursework can be completed in two and a half years with the dissertation or project portfolio to follow.